Normandy is flat-out gorgeous.

 In particular, Normandy is known for its half-timbered homes, Gothic churches, medieval castles and historic Abbeys.
 Many of the towns in Normandy were devastated by World War II – some have been restored to reflect their ancient heritage while others were dramatically rebuilt in a more modern fashion.

 The result makes Normandy one of the most unique regions in France.
 Here are our picks for the most beautiful villages in Normandy!Read more: 20 of the Best Things to Do in Normandy!

-Nearby Bayeux is the other town close to the Landing Beaches.
+Nearby Bayeux is the other town close to the Landing Beaches and WWII memorials.
 Unlike Caen, Bayeux was spared damage during the Allied invasion and today retains medieval charm and a beautiful Romanesque cathedral.

 The Northern Coast

 Normandy’s coastline borders the English Channel and is famous for a successive chain of seaside towns.
 From glamorous beach resorts to scenic coastal towns and bustling industrial harbors, the northernmost section of Normandy is characterized by great beaches, seafood and views.

 Honfleur is a pretty port town on the Seine.
 Originally one of France’s primary ports for trading with North America, it was overtaken by Le Havre when too much mud flooded its harbor and prevented large ships from docking.

 That misfortune has turned out to be a blessing in disguise.
 Today, Honfleur is one of France’s prettiest medieval port towns, with colorful mansions, restaurants, galleries and yachts all jostle for a piece of the harbor.